 Do not put too much pressure on yourself to achieve perfection, especially if you are new to working from home and think you will be doing so for a while.
 Accept your flaws, work through your problems to find answers, and take a break.
 Doing so can help you reset your mood, boosting positive well-being and stress reduction.

 If you’re working from home and need to get some administrative jobs done, break them down into small portions to finish throughout the day or week.
-Do not over-sacrifice yourself, for if you do, you will have nothing else to give.
+Do not over sacrifice yourself, for if you do, you will have nothing else to give.
 Allow yourself to rest to relieve stress, have clearer thinking, and increase productivity.
 Maybe you needed to hear it right now, you are the ideal You!

 Because working from home lacks structure, it is easy for work and home life to start overlapping—which is something you want to prevent as much as possible.
 To maintain your work-life balance, set strict boundaries for your remote job and learn something new about working from home.

 It will eventually backfire if you put too much strain on yourself while working from home.
 Working from home gives you extra time during the day, but it does not mean you have to use it entirely for work.
-When you are feeling overworked, it is always a good idea to take a break for your health.
+When you feel overworked, it is always a good idea to take a break for your health.